-Frequently asked questions (FAQ) · Cloudflare Firewall Rules docs
+Firewall Rules FAQ

 How many rules can I have on my site?

 You can create a large number of rules.
 However, the number of active rules at any given time is limited.
-See Entitlements for details on what is allowed per customer plan.
+Refer to Entitlements for details on what is allowed per customer plan.

 Can I purchase additional active rules?

 No. The number of active rules is fixed based on customer plan.
-See Entitlements.
+Refer to Entitlements .

 How are certain special and escaped characters handled?